 According to US data from 2012, high school dropouts pay the most for car insurance over their entire lifetimes.
 They pay $700 more than high school graduates and $2154 more than college grads and Ph.D. recipients.

 As you know, auto insurance companies usually charge higher rates to people they consider higher risk.
-So then, out of all the things they analyze, including age, type of vehicle, geography/postal code, driving record, etc., is level of education part of the whole?
+So then, out of all the things they analyze, including age, type of vehicle, geography/postal code, driving record, etc., should level of education be part of the whole?

-Does having a lower level of education make you an unconditional risk?
+Does having a lower level of education make you a greater risk to your insurer statistically?
 And more importantly, is that even fair?

 As you may have heard, men (especially young men) pay more for car insurance than women (and young women).
-Something that you may not have heard is that there are discounts available to people with higher levels of education.
+Similarly, there are discounts available to people with higher levels of education.

 This does not apply to every single auto insurer out there, but it is definitely a thing.
-And though this doesn’t mean that you get explicitly penalized for not going to post-secondary education, it kind of does, doesn’t it?
+And, while this doesn’t mean that you get explicitly penalized for not going to post-secondary education, you won't be getting the best price either.

 Who cares if you can’t afford college or you started a business after high school and couldn't be bothered enrolling?
 Statistics don’t lie.
 Well, that’s what those insurers would say.